 Be set up to make sure to receive the information you need – What’s the process for assessing the incident and recording / communicating the information responders need?

 Underlying these elements of your planned response are the foundations of incident management that your event plan needs to include.
 Let’s take a look at them now.

-It’s essential your team knows what their responsibilities are and who to turn to when something goes wrong.
+It’s essential that your team knows what their responsibilities are and who to turn to when something goes wrong.
 That means you need a clear “chain of command.”

 This might sound a bit formal.
 Relax.
 We’re not suggesting you allocate ranks to team members, require them to salute supervisors and await instructions when anything goes wrong.

 We’re talking about empowering your people to respond quickly to accidents and system failures within their area of responsibility.
 Also being aware of who can make the decisions they’re not trained or qualified to make, as well as knowing the difference between what they can and can't decide on the spot.
 You might, for instance, allow security staff discretion around who they let enter a section of the venue, but require them to consult with their manager (who you have verified as being competent and qualified) before deciding to stop serving drinks or shut down a particular attraction.